The Key Differences Between Alibaba And Amazon In One Chart

 China’s Alibaba Group is becoming a serious threat to Amazon.

-The e-commerce giant is expected to make an initial public offering in September that could top $US16 billion to become the biggest IPO in history.
+The e-commerce giant made its market debut Friday in one of the largest public offerings of all time.
+The IPO was priced at $US68 per share, giving Alibaba an initial market value of about $US168 billion.
+That exceeds Amazon’s market capitalisation of $US150 billion, as of its closing price Thursday of $US325.

-The company’s websites account for 80% of all online commerce in China and its sales are growing rapidly.
-But Alibaba’s revenues are still only a fraction of Amazon’s.
+Alibaba’s websites account for 80% of all online commerce in China and its sales are growing rapidly.
+But its revenues are still only a fraction of Amazon’s.

-Here’s a brief breakdown of the two companies and how they compare from the website SmartIntern:
+Here’s a brief breakdown of the two companies and how they compare from the website SmartIntern.
+(It was made before the IPO.)

 Disclosure: Jeff Bezos is an investor in Business Insider through his personal investment company Bezos Expeditions.